richfremgen/Cloud-Detection-Classifier/Code/README.md

   html_document: default
 ---

-# README for STA-521 Project 2:
+# README for Cloud Detection Project:

 ## 1 - Contents of this folder: